Post-Breakup Custody Battles

 A break-up does change the social fabric of your life.
 No one said love would be easy and that includes everyone else you’ve loved beyond your lover too.

-Posted on October 4, 2012, in Ex-factor, Relationships, Survival Guide and tagged Best couple friends, Boyfriend's best friend, Friends with ex-, Mr.Everyday, Relationship breakup, Xion.
+Posted on October 4, 2012, in Ex-factor, Relationships, Survival Guide and tagged A-List, Best couple friends, Boyfriend's best friend, Friends with ex-, Mr.Everyday, Relationship breakup, Xion.
 Bookmark the permalink.
 4 Comments.